OpenEvalProject/evals/manuscripts/elife-07340/v2/manuscript.md

 ## Materials and methods

-## Study species: the burying beetle N. vespilloides
+### Study species: the burying beetle N. vespilloides

-## Parental care
+#### Parental care

 Reproduction in the burying beetle centres upon the body of a small dead vertebrate (Scott, 1998).
 Having located a carcass, males and females each contribute extensively to parental care, and each can carry out all the diverse tasks associated with caring for offspring if widowed (e.g., Smiseth et al., 2005; Smiseth et al. 2006; Suzuki and Nagano, 2009), or in the case of females, if they alone locate a carcass (Müller et al., 2007).
 Importantly, when both parents are present, path analyses of observational data show that contributions to care by one parent are negatively related to the effort of the partner (e.g., Jenkins et al., 2000; Walling et al., 2008), which is consistent with some sort of compensatory response to the care provided by the partner.

 Together, the two parents remove any fur or feathers from the carcass, roll the flesh into a ball, smear it with antimicrobials, and bury it in a shallow grave.
 The eggs hatch in the soil nearby, and the larvae crawl to the carcass.
 There, they solicit food from their attendant parents and consume the flesh themselves (Smiseth et al., 2003).
 Parents also defend the offspring and carcass from potential rivals (Scott, 1998).
 Roughly, 5 days after hatching, larvae disperse from the carcass to pupate in the soil.
 At this point, or in the days beforehand, parents fly off in search of fresh carrion.
 Larvae are capable of survival without any post-hatching parental care at all (Eggert et al., 1998; Smiseth et al., 2003; Schrader et al., 2015), which means the quality of the early-life environment can be manipulated simply by removing parents at different intervals after hatching (e.g., Boncoraglio and Kilner, 2012).

-## Quantifying fitness costs and benefits associated with care
+### Quantifying fitness costs and benefits associated with care

 In the burying beetle, all forms of care incur measurable fitness costs and benefits (e.g., Ward et al., 2009; Cotter et al., 2010).
 We quantified the fitness benefits of care by measuring larval mass at dispersal because this is strongly correlated with survival (e.g., Eggert et al., 1998; Lock et al., 2004).
 We used lifespan to measure the fitness costs associated with parental care, because several aspects of the burying beetle's reproductive biology mean that a longer lifespan contributes directly to greater fecundity in each sex and is therefore a good proxy for fitness.
 For example, in nature, N. vespilloides is an opportunistic breeder because it is reliant on locating small carrion to produce offspring (Schwarz and Müller, 1992; Scott, 1998).
 The longer it lives, the more likely it is to find this key resource.
 Males that are unsuccessful at locating carrion may attempt to attract females for mating by secreting pheromones (Eggert and Müller, 1989a, 1989b; Eggert, 1992).
 Females can store sperm from these matings for use in future reproduction (Müller and Eggert, 1989) and males commonly gain paternity without attending the carcass upon which larvae are raised (Müller et al., 2007).
 Therefore, the longer a male lives, the more likely he is to be successful in acquiring matings and increasing his reproductive success.
 In our previous laboratory experiments, we have shown that a longer lifespan enhances lifetime reproductive success in both sexes by affording a greater number of opportunities for reproduction (Ward et al., 2009; Cotter et al., 2010, 2011).
 Note that there is no difference between the sexes in the lifespan of virgins (Figure 1—figure supplement 1).

-## N. vespilloides colony and housing conditions
+### N. vespilloides colony and housing conditions

 All the individuals used in this experiment belonged to a captive colony (kept at a constant temperature: 21°C, with a 16-hr:8-hr light:dark cycle) established at Cambridge University in 2005 and supplemented every summer thereafter with wild caught adults collected under licence from local field sites at Byron's Pool and Wicken Fen in Cambridgeshire.
 Adults were housed individually in plastic boxes (12 × 8 × 2 cm) filled with moist soil and fed twice a week with ca. 1 g minced beef.
 For breeding, pairs of unrelated individuals were placed into larger plastic boxes (17 × 12 × 6 cm) half filled with moist soil, provided with a 15–35 g freshly thawed mouse carcass and kept in the dark to simulate natural underground conditions.
 The larvae disperse from the carcass to pupate roughly eight days after pairing.
 Pupation takes approximately three weeks and sexual maturity is reached approximately two weeks after eclosion.

-## Experiment 1: the influence of parental effects on the costs and benefits of parental care provided in adult life
+### Experiment 1: the influence of parental effects on the costs and benefits of parental care provided in adult life

 This experiment spanned two generations.
 In Generation 1, we manipulated larval developmental environment via a parental effect.
 We then kept these larvae to breed as adults in Generation 2, when we measured the fitness costs and benefits associated with providing care.

-## Generation 1—manipulation of larval developmental environment via a parental effect
+#### Generation 1—manipulation of larval developmental environment via a parental effect

 We paired virgins when they were 2–3 weeks old and allowed them to breed under standard conditions on a dead mouse.
 To minimize confounding effects in our manipulations, we subsequently removed all males from the breeding boxes ca. 53 hr after pairing.
 By this point, egg laying and carcass preparation were complete, but the larvae had yet to hatch (in our colony, this starts 71.28 hr ± 1.47 SE after pair formation; n = 47 pairs checked every ca. five hours 55–96 hr after pairing).
 We then randomly assigned each brood to one of two maternal care treatments: either widowed females were removed from their breeding box around hatching (roughly 71 hr after pairing) or removal occurred 24 hr after hatching (roughly 95 hr after pairing).
 In previous work, we found that larvae that receive maternal care for the first 24 hr after hatching have a similar mass and subsequent lifespan as larvae that receive full-time care by both parents (Boncoraglio and Kilner, 2012).
 Carcass mass did not differ between care duration treatments (F1, 58 = 0.02, p = 0.960).
 In both treatments, we counted the number of dispersing larvae in each family, and weighed the brood at this point, before transferring larvae to new boxes for pupation and eclosion.
 This protocol was repeated over four weekly batches.
 Consistent with previous studies (Eggert et al., 1998; Boncoraglio and Kilner, 2012), the duration of maternal care positively affected final brood mass and size as well as individual offspring mass, both as a larva (calculated as average body mass at dispersal: total brood mass divided by number of dispersing larvae) and as an adult (pronotum width; for each measure of body size, one-way ANOVA (Analysis of Variance), p < 0.045, n = 59 broods).
 Nevertheless, the range in body size we generated experimentally did not differ significantly from the range in size in field-caught beetles (see Figure 1—figure supplement 2).

-## Generation 2—measuring the costs and benefits of parental care
+#### Generation 2—measuring the costs and benefits of parental care

 Two weeks after eclosion of the larvae from Generation 1, we randomly selected two females and two males per family from each treatment, until we obtained 40 experimental individuals altogether (20 of each sex).
 Each was then paired with a young unrelated virgin from the laboratory stock population and given a 15–25 g mouse carcass to start breeding.
 Whenever possible, tetrads of siblings from the same family in Generation 1 were matched with tetrads of siblings from a stock family, yielding four pairs in total per tetrad.
 Stock individuals were removed 53 hr after pairing so we could measure the fitness costs and benefits associated with the provision of post-hatching care by single parents, in the absence of any potential confounding partner effects.

 To eliminate any potential confounding pre-hatching effects on larval quality, we cross-fostered the larvae to be raised by our experimental subjects, a manipulation facilitated by the inability of parents to recognize their own offspring directly (Scott, 1998).
 At hatching, we moved the experimental individuals and their carcass to a new breeding box.
 Hatchlings and unhatched eggs remained in the box and were fostered out to other experimental subjects for post-hatching care.
 Foster larvae were drawn at random from individuals breeding in the same batch and were formed into broods of either 5 larvae or 20 larvae.
 These brood sizes were chosen because they were representative of the range in brood size we had recorded in our colony in previous generations.
 In this generation of our stock population, for example, brood size at dispersal in stock broods ranged from 3 to 24.
 Within each brood size treatment, foster broods did not differ in mass at hatching (always p > 0.605).
 At dispersal, we measured total brood size and mass in each brood.
 At this point, adults were collected and housed alone under standard conditions until their time of death, and their lifespan was recorded.
 Overall, our experiment used 160 experimental individuals (i.e., 20 individuals per maternal care duration treatment per brood size treatment; 80 in total per sex) drawn from 40 different families.
 Carcass mass at breeding did not differ among the four treatments (one-way ANOVA, always p > 0.240, n = 160 breeding bouts).
 One individual (a 0 hr care female, given 20 larvae in adulthood) rejected the experimental brood and was excluded from subsequent analyses.

-## Statistical methods
+### Statistical methods

 The data we collected and analyzed are archived in Dryad (Kilner et al., 2015).
 We used linear mixed models (LMMs) except for the analyses of brood size at dispersal, where generalized LMMs (GLMMs) with a Poisson error distribution were employed because the data were not normally distributed.
 The R package lme4 was used (Bates et al., 2014).
 The variances in parenting performance in small and large broods differed significantly (Levene test, F1, 77 = 14.41, p < 0.001), so we square-root transformed the data prior to analysis.
 The experimental data for males and females were analyzed separately, but using the same approach.
 All models included the family of origin of the experimental individuals and the family of the donor larvae nested within batch as random intercept effects.
 Parental care duration (0 hr, 24 hr) and brood size (small = 5 larvae, large = 20 larvae) treatment effects were tested by two-level fixed factors.
 When present, carcass mass, brood mass at dispersal, and adult size were entered as covariates.
 Longevity data were analyzed using a Cox's proportional hazard model with the parent's family nested within batch using the R package coxme (Therneau, 2012).
 All analyses were run with R 3.1.2 (R Development Core Team, 2013).

-## Experiment 2—the influence of parental effects on the outcome of a social interaction
+### Experiment 2—the influence of parental effects on the outcome of a social interaction

 This experiment also spanned two generations.
 In Generation 1, we manipulated larval developmental environment via a parental effect.
 We then kept only female larvae to breed as adults in Generation 2.
 Females were paired with males that had received full-time care as larvae and the pair was allowed to raise offspring together.
 After reproduction, we measured the fitness costs and benefits associated with providing care for both sexes.

-## Generation 1—manipulation of larval developmental environment via a parental effect
+#### Generation 1—manipulation of larval developmental environment via a parental effect

 The parents of experimental females were paired as 2- to 3-week-old virgins and given a mouse carcass for breeding.
 As before, all males were removed from the breeding boxes ca. 53 hr later, just prior to larval hatching.
 Broods were then randomly assigned one of four care duration treatments: 0 hr care, with widowed females being removed from their breeding box around hatching (71 hr after pairing); 8 hr care (widowed female removed 79 hr after pairing); 24 hr care (widowed female removed 95 hr after pairing); or full care/192-hr care (widowed female allowed to rear the brood alone until dispersal of the offspring from the carcass).
 Stock pairs, where both parents were allowed to rear their brood until larval dispersal, were also maintained alongside these treatments.
 At dispersal, we measured total brood mass and size and set up the larvae individually for pupation and eclosion.
 Carcass mass did not differ among care duration treatments (F3, 117 = 0.388, p = 0.762).
 This protocol was repeated over four batches, initiated weekly.

 As before, we found that the duration of care positively affected final brood mass and size as well offspring mass, both as a larva (again measured as average larval mass at dispersal) and as an adult (pronotum width; for each measure of body size, one-way ANOVA, p < 0.003, n = 121 broods).
 These findings are consistent with previous studies (Eggert et al., 1998; Boncoraglio and Kilner, 2012).

-## Generation 2—measuring the outcome of a social interaction
+#### Generation 2—measuring the outcome of a social interaction

 Two weeks after eclosion of the experimental females, we randomly selected two sisters per brood per care duration treatment.
 Each batch yielded five pairs of sisters per treatment giving us 40 experimental females in total.
 With 4 batches, we had 160 experimental females altogether, manipulated along a gradient in their capacity to provide care.

 These experimental females were each paired with a young unrelated virgin male from the stock population and given a 15–25 g mouse carcass to start breeding.
 Males were drawn from tetrads of brothers from the same stock family, with each member of the tetrad distributed across the four quality treatments experienced by the females.
 The 160 males in this experiment were thus derived from 40 different families.
 Pairs were allowed to rear their brood together until larval dispersal.
 We measured average larval mass at dispersal and removed the adults at this point, temporarily housing females and males individually under standard conditions.
 Then, 14 days after the start of their first breeding bout, we performed a second breeding bout using the same protocol as described above, and using the same pairs as for the first breeding bout (i.e., same partners in both rounds).
 After dispersal of the second brood, experimental females and their partners were kept separately under standard conditions until their time of death.
 We recorded their lifespan.
 We allowed pairs to reproduce twice in this experiment, because burying beetles are bivoltine in nature (Schwarz and Müller, 1992) and breeding pairs twice increased the likelihood of detecting an effect of female quality on male fitness.
 Four stock males and one experimental female died before starting their second breeding bout.
 Males were replaced with other stock partners, which were not included in the data set, while the female was not replaced.
 Carcass mass at first or second breeding did not differ among experimental subgroups (one-way ANOVA, p > 0.440, n = 319 breeding bouts).

-## Statistical methods
+### Statistical methods

 The data we collected and analyzed are archived in Dryad (Kilner et al., 2015).
 For data that were not normally distributed, we used GLMMs assuming a Poisson error distribution, and using the R package lme4 (Bates et al., 2014).
 A LMM was used for analyzing average offspring mass, because these data were normally distributed.
 All models included batch number as a random factor and both the female's and male's family of origin nested within batch as random intercept effects.
 Maternal care duration (0 hr, 8 hr, 24 hr, 192 hr/full care) was entered as a four-level fixed factor.
 Where relevant, carcass mass, female and male adult size were entered as covariates.
 In the models of reproductive output, we analyzed data collected over the two experimental breeding bouts.
 Analyses of brood size used the total number of offspring produced over both breeding attempts.
 For average larval mass, we calculated this value separately for each breeding attempt and then derived the mean.
 (The results for each measure of offspring performance are qualitatively similar when data from the first breeding bout alone are analyzed.)
 Longevity data were analyzed using a Cox's proportional hazards model with the family of the experimental individual nested within batch using the R package coxme (Therneau, 2012).
 Post hoc analyses were performed adopting the Bonferroni correction for multiple testing.
 All analyses were performed with R 3.1.2 (R Development Core Team, 2013).

-## Model: sexual conflict and the transgenerational impact of parental effects
+### Model: sexual conflict and the transgenerational impact of parental effects

-To provide further insight into our empirical results, we constructed a mathematical model of the evolution of parental care in an idealized population of burying beetles (
+To provide further insight into our empirical results, we constructed a mathematical model of the evolution of parental care in an idealized population of burying beetles (Figure 1).
+Our model explores how individual variation in parental quality affects the amount of care that parents evolve to provide.
+We assume that the care offspring receive during development affects their own future quality as parents, a type of parental effect.
+To explore the impact of sexual conflict on care decisions, we compare predicted levels of care when coparents are unrelated to each other and when they are genetically identical (i.e., r = 1 between coparents).
+The latter scenario entirely removes sexual conflict over care decisions.
+We first provide a general outline of the model before considering each piece in more detail.

 ![Figure 1.](https://cdn.elifesciences.org/articles/07340/elife-07340-fig1-v2.jpg)

-**Figure 1.:** A) and reproduction (B).DOI: http://dx.doi.org/10.7554/eLife.07340.003

 ![Figure 1—figure supplement 1.](https://cdn.elifesciences.org/articles/07340/elife-07340-fig1-figsupp1-v2.jpg)

-**Figure 1—figure supplement 1.:** n = 43) and females (n = 50) (A) shown as a cumulative survival plot and (B) comparing mean ± S.E.M lifespan for each sex.The rate at which the beetles died was not significantly different, nor was there a difference in their mean lifespan (X2 = 0.69, d.f. = 1, p = 0.41).
+**Figure 1—figure supplement 1.:** The rate at which the beetles died was not significantly different, nor was there a difference in their mean lifespan (X2 = 0.69, d.f. = 1, p = 0.41).
 These data were collected from an experiment in which individuals were removed at eclosion from 13 different families at random, with each family contributing between 2 and 13 experimental subjects.
 The experimental subjects were weighed and kept under standard conditions (see ‘Materials and methods’) until they died.
 The population was censused twice a week.
-In the statistical analyses reported above, body mass at eclosion and sex were fixed terms and family of origin was a random term, using the R package coxme (see ‘Materials and methods’).DOI: http://dx.doi.org/10.7554/eLife.07340.004
+In the statistical analyses reported above, body mass at eclosion and sex were fixed terms and family of origin was a random term, using the R package coxme (see ‘Materials and methods’).

 ![Figure 1—figure supplement 2.](https://cdn.elifesciences.org/articles/07340/elife-07340-fig1-figsupp2-v2.jpg)

-**Figure 1—figure supplement 2.:** N. vespilloides (shown in blue) and the experimental N. vespilloides described in this study (shown in red).The size of the beetle is given by its pronotum width.
+**Figure 1—figure supplement 2.:** The size of the beetle is given by its pronotum width.
 There is no sexual size dimorphism, so the data for males and females have been pooled.
-Our experimental treatments generated beetles that were well within the range of size of beetles that occur naturally.DOI: http://dx.doi.org/10.7554/eLife.07340.005
+Our experimental treatments generated beetles that were well within the range of size of beetles that occur naturally.

-## Outline of model
+### Outline of model

 We assume a large, well-mixed population that breeds continuously.
 Adult beetles alternate their time between searching for suitable corpses, waiting at corpses for a mate to arrive, and breeding.
 When a searching individual locates an unoccupied corpse, or one that is occupied only by an opposite-sex adult, it remains there to breed.
 Corpses that are occupied by a same-sex competitor are avoided.
 This means that the first female and the first male to encounter a corpse form a monogamous breeding pair.
 They care jointly for their offspring, and once their brood reaches maturity, the pair separates and each beetle resumes its search for corpses.
 Although breeding is continuous in our model, we do not specify how much time beetles spend engaged in each activity.
 Rather, we model trade-offs between care provision, fecundity, and mortality that do not depend explicitly on time.